 - Army Nurse Corps – Information on the origins and growth of the Army Nurse Corps dating back to World War II.

-- Navy Nurse Narrative – Helpful page written by a U.S. Navy nurse during World War II describing her experiences.
+- U.S. Navy Nurse Corps History – Helpful page written by a U.S. Navy nurse during World War II describing her experiences.

 - Women in the War – Overview of the jobs done by women during the Second World War.